 Whether you work in the trades, business, healthcare, the arts, STEM, government or another sector, you have valuable experience and perspectives that can help students take the first step toward great careers or discover new fields.

-You'll share your personal career journey and the skills and training required for your field.
-We encourage you to use props and real-world examples to bring your career to life.
+During COVID19, we're focusing on virtual career panels, where you can share your personal career journey and the skills and training required for your field.

 All volunteers are welcome!
 We especially encourage volunteers from diverse communities, MPS alumni and community members with personal connections to our schools.